AMWA-TV/is-06/README.md

 The main areas of work are:
 1. Discovery of Network Topology and Discovery of endpoint devices that are connected to the Network Switches
-2. Create/Retrieve/Update/Delete Network Streams (Flow Management)
+2. Create/Retrieve/Update/Delete Network Streams (NetworkFlow Management)
 3. Monitoring and Diagnostics

-This github is covering 1. above.
+This branch (phase-2) is covering phase 2, NetworkFlow Managment) as mentioned above.

 ## Getting started